From Wagyu ribeyes to dry-aged Tomahawks, I found the best steaks in Bali at these restaurants and steakhouses.

 Ribeye is a cut from the rib section of the cow, famous for its marbling (the white streaks of fat that run through the meat).
 That fat melts during cooking, giving ribeye its rich, juicy flavour and tender texture.

-Striploin or sirloin is taken from the back of the cow, just behind the ribs.
+Striploin, or sirloin, is taken from the back of the cow, just behind the ribs.
 Striploin is leaner than ribeye but still well-flavoured.
 It has a firmer bite and less fat, which makes it a good choice if you like a balance between tenderness and beefy taste.

 Tomahawk is essentially a bone-in ribeye with the long rib bone left intact – hence, its dramatic, eye-catching look.
 It’s made for sharing, often served in hefty 1kg portions.
-In some steak restaurants in Bali you can find lesser known cuts like porterhouse, hanger, or even the oyster blade.

 FAQs on where to eat the best steak in Bali